DaverSomethingSomethingOrg/ConanToolchain/README.md

 for all developers offers some significant challenges.
 With the right technologies working together however, these challenges can be overcome.

-The goal is to provide a comprehensive, reliable toolchain that works by design, rather than trying to hack or manipulate tools to work in configurations they were not originally built for.
+The goal of this project is to provide a comprehensive, reliable system to build a toolchain that works by design, rather than trying to hack or manipulate tools to work in configurations they were not originally built for.

 This project consists primarily of a fairly simple (but critical) custom deployer for the [Conan C/C++ package manager](https://conan.io).
 This